williamblair/fbsetbg-gtkmm/README.md

 BASIC INFO:
 -------------------
-I've supplied binaries for x86 and x64 computers in the respective folders 'x86' and 'x86_64'

 requires the gtkmm library to run, which can be installed on Debian/Ubuntu-ish systems with:

 	sudo apt-get install libgtkmm-3.0-1

-To compile yourself, see the COMPILING MANUALLY section

 Add images to choose from by pressing the 'Add Directory' button.
 You can also set fbsetbg options by selecting from Fullscreen, Centered,